chalmers-revere/opendlv-video-h264-replay/README.md

 As this microservice is connecting to an OD4Session to receive h264 frames to decode them into a shared memory area using SysV IPC, the `docker-compose.yml` file specifies the use of `ipc:host`.
-The parameter `network_mode: "host"` is necessary to receive h264 frames broadcast from other microservices running in an `OD4Session` from OpenDLV.
+The parameter `network_mode: "host"` is necessary to broadcast other `Envelope`s in an `OD4Session` from OpenDLV.
 The folder `/tmp` is shared into the Docker container to provide tokens describing the shared memory area.
 The parameters to the application are:

-* `--cid=111`: Identifier of the OD4Session to listen for h264 frames
+* `--cid=111`: Identifier of the OD4Session to replay other `Envelope`s
 * `--id=2`: Optional identifier to listen only for those h264 frames with the matching senderStamp of the OD4Session
 * `--name=XYZ`: Name of the shared memory area to create for storing the ARGB image data
 * `--verbose`: Display decoding information and render the image to screen (requires X11; run `xhost +` to allow access to you X11 server)